felixheidecke/cdn-buddy/README.md

 # cdn-buddy
-Load JS and CSS from a CDN of your choosing.
+Load JS and CSS from a CDN (URL) of your choosing.
-Supports requirejs config files.
+Data is browser global.

 ## Install